StartBootstrap/startbootstrap-bare/README.md

 ### Basic Usage

 After downloading, simply edit the HTML and CSS files included with `dist` directory.
 These are the only files you need to worry about, you can ignore everything else!
-To preview the changes you make to the code, you can open the `index.html` file in your web browser.
+To preview the changes you make to the code, open the `index.html` file in your web browser.

 ### Advanced Usage